 A new front door is just one of the measures that can reduce costs and keep your home warm over the winter months and beyond.

 Although original period front doors are beautiful, they can throw up a few problems over time.
 Their quality and deterioration can cause draughts leaving your home cold and expensive to heat.
 While we all want to do the right thing when it comes to plastic usage, we’ve been proponents of the solid timber door rather than PVC for many years now.
-We choose a durable timber called Accoya® for many of our front doors because it’s reliable, hardwearing and sustainable.
-It’s so long-lasting it’s favoured by architects selecting timber for outdoor use.
+We choose durable timbers for all of our front doors to ensure each is reliable, hardwearing and sustainable.

 Whether you have a Victorian villa or a contemporary new build, each door is designed to the exact specification of the doorway, ensuring a snug fit, even if the entrance is an unusual style or has non-standard dimensions.
 Once a door is handcrafted, it is then fit and sealed to stop draughts from entering the home through the door and frame.
 We also add weather strips to ensure your home is as energy-efficient as possible.